Currently Zcoin can be mined by CPU and GPUs.

 Step 3: Configuring your Miner

-Open up Notepad and cut and paste the following line corresponding to your selected pool and miner and edit it accordingly.
+Open your favourite text editor, cut and paste the following line corresponding to your selected pool and miner and edit it accordingly.

-cpuminer.exe -a lyra2z -o stratum+tcp://POOLADDRESS:PORT -u username.worker -p password
+cpuminer.exe -a mtp -o stratum+tcp://POOLADDRESS:PORT -u username.worker -p password -t numberofthreads

-sgminer.exe -k lyra2z -o stratum+tcp://POOLADDRESS:PORT -u username.worker -p password
+sgminer.exe -k mtp -o stratum+tcp://POOLADDRESS:PORT -u username.worker -p password

 After pasting it in, save the file as a .bat file (for e.g. miner.bat) in the same folder where you had extracted the miner binary to earlier.